walterhiggins/WMPJS/README.md

     /gamemode creative walterh

 ... `gamemode` is the name of the command and `creative` and `walterh` are the command's arguments.
-The purpose of the `jsp` command is to make it easy to create your own custom commands using javascript.
+The purpose of the `jsp` command is to make it easy to create your own custom commands using Javascript.
 The `jsp` command name was made deliberately short because it's really just a prefix for custom commands.
 We want to be able to create custom commands with a `jsp` prefix so that our custom commands don't conflict with commands provided by other plugins.

 In ScriptCraft you create new commands for use by everyone using the *command()* function.
 The best way to see how the *command()* function works is with a simple example: